lvyuemeng/Noteloom/typst/mp.typ

 = Function Space

 In function, we can consider each real number in source as the ordinal of sequence $bb(N)$, and each element in the sequence as domain.
 Thus natively, we inherit the property of every operation in number like addition, multiplication, exponential etc. $(f + g)(x), f(x)g(x), f(x)^g(x) ...$.
-A structure has a basic additional *completion*(Or induction process completion if you want) is called *vector space*#footnote[I choose such because a mathematical structure must stem from canonical number system, multiplication could be derived as a induction of addition therefore construct a endomorphism as $v+v+v... ~ n v $, $n in bb(Z)$ and contrive a extension if we could.].
+A structure has a basic additional *completion*(Or induction process completion if you want) is called *vector space*#footnote[I choose such because a mathematical structure must stem from canonical number system, multiplication could be derived as a induction of addition therefore construct a endomorphism as $v+v+v... ~ n v$, $n in bb(Z)$ and contrive a extension if we could.].
 It's usual, even it's not trivial to define a ultra filter to measure how close between functions.

 But wait here, such system seems, if acquire a total order by ultra filter, losing too much as we already seen in $bb(R)$.
 Where function space becomes a monotone space by a specific ultra filter.
 But if a ultra filter restrict too much, a less strict design should be considered.
 First we could define limit as usual.